DIANA AWARD NOMINATION CRITERIA AND ELIGIBILITY

 All successful Diana Award nominations will be eligible for the Legacy Award.
 Judges will consider both 2020 and 2021 Diana Award recipients.

 WHEN DO DIANA AWARD NOMINATIONS OPEN AND CLOSE?

-Diana Award Nominations close on 12th March 2020 at 23:59.
-Nominations received after this date will not be considered and you will be advised to resubmit when 2021 nominations open on 1 July 2020.
+Diana Award Nominations close on 12th March 2021 at 23:59.
+Nominations received after this date will not be considered and you will be advised to resubmit when 2022 nominations open.